glurth/CommonEyETypes/README.md

-# Common Asset Types
+# Common EyE Types

 This repository is used as a dependancy for all other repos that use these types.

 ## Installation

-In the unity editor, package manager, click to add a package from a git url:  https://github.com/glurth/UIPrefabGenerator.git
+In the unity editor, package manager, click to add a package from a git url:  https://github.com/glurth/CommonEyETypes.git

 ## Dependencies

   Requires Unity (using UnityEngine types such as ScriptableObject).

+## Contributions

+Contributions, issues, and feature requests are welcome!
+Please submit them via the GitHub repository.
+Note: Due to licensing, contributions can only be included with explicit written permission from the copyright holder.

 ## License

-All rights reserved.

-No license is granted for use, modification, distribution, or any other purpose without prior written permission.

-If you're an independent developer and would like to use this software, email glurth at gmail.com to request a license.
-I usually approve such requests for free.
-Businesses may contact me for pricing.

-## Contributions

-While contributions are welcome, they cannot be used without your explicit written permission, as this project will remain proprietary software.
+This package is licensed under the EyE Dual-Licensing Agreement.

+It provides free, perpetual use for indie developers and non-commercial projects whose teams had Total Gross Receipts under $100,000 USD in the previous fiscal year.

+Organizations exceeding this threshold must obtain a Perpetual Commercial License (PCL) for each named commercial project.

+Please review the full terms in [LICENSE.md] before commercial use.